ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-intro.md

 # VMware vCenter Server and Red Hat OpenShift architecture overview
 {: #vcs-openshift-intro}

-The {{site.data.keyword.vmwaresolutions_full}} offering includes fully automated, rapid deployments of VMware vCenter Server on {{site.data.keyword.cloud_notm}}.
+The {{site.data.keyword.vmwaresolutions_full}} offering includes fully automated, rapid deployments of VMware vCenter Server.
 This offering complements the on-premises infrastructure and allows existing and future workloads to run on {{site.data.keyword.cloud_notm}} without conversion by using the same tools, skills, and processes that are used on-premises.
 For more information, see [Virtualization for extending virtualized private cloud](https://www.ibm.com/cloud/garage/architectures/virtualizationArchitecture){:external}.

 Red Hat OpenShift on {{site.data.keyword.vmwaresolutions_short}} provides the capability to deploy a Red Hat OpenShift Cluster 4.1 by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
 The Red Hat OpenShift Cluster on {{site.data.keyword.cloud_notm}} components are deployed as virtual machines (VM) or appliances by using VMware NSX software-defined networking.

-This reference architecture is for Red Hat OpenShift Clusters deployed on a vCenter Server on {{site.data.keyword.cloud_notm}} instance.
+This reference architecture is for Red Hat OpenShift Clusters deployed on a vCenter Server instance.
 It provides the foundation for customers who are starting their application modernization journey to the {{site.data.keyword.cloud_notm}}.
-- **vCenter Server on {{site.data.keyword.cloud_notm}}** - an offering from {{site.data.keyword.vmwaresolutions_short}} and is a VMware-based platform that is automatically provisioned on {{site.data.keyword.cloud_notm}}.
+- **vCenter Server** - an offering from {{site.data.keyword.vmwaresolutions_short}} and is a VMware-based platform that is automatically provisioned on {{site.data.keyword.cloud_notm}}.
 - **Red Hat OpenShift** - an application platform for developing and managing containerized applications, which are deployed onto virtualized infrastructure platforms, such as VMware.

 ![IBM Cloud for VMware Solutions and OpenShift](../../images/openshift-sddc.svg "IBM Cloud for VMware Solutions and OpenShift"){: caption="Figure 1.
 IBM Cloud for VMware Solutions and OpenShift" caption-side="bottom"}